Of Commerce, Counsel & the Coin

 Ukraine

-The proxy conflict that severs Germany from Russian gas, opens the European LNG market to American sellers at a premium, and provides several years of replenishment orders to the contracting class.
-A geopolitical operation conducted, with the deniability proper to such things, on behalf of an architecture older than NATO itself.
+The proxy conflict severs Germany from Russian gas, opens the European LNG market to American sellers at a premium, and provides several years of replenishment orders to the contracting class, conducted with the deniability proper to such things on behalf of an architecture older than NATO itself.

 2026